ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 dataframe = pd.read_csv("scottish_hills.csv")
 ```

-Let's have a look at the realtionship between two varibles in our Scottish hills data.
+Let's have a look at the relationship between two varibles in our Scottish hills data.
 Suppose I have a hypothesis that the height of Scottish hill increases with latitude northwards.
 Were going to plot height against latitude.
 To save typing later on, we can extract the Series for "Height" and "Latitude" by assigning each to a new variable, `x` and `y`, respectively.

-Add the following underneath the script above:
+Append the following to the script above:

 ```python
 x = dataframe.Height